Fit as a Mama Bear

 How To Heat The Chocolate

-For best results, you need to temper you’re chocolate.
+For best results, you need to temper your chocolate.
 Tempering chocolate is the art of heating the chocolate to a specific point and then cooling it.
 This creates a shiny texture and makes it so the chocolate “snaps” when you bite into it.

 For darker chocolate, you want to heat it up in the double boiler to around 100, let it cool, and then reheat to roughly 88 degrees.
 Learn more about how exactly to temper chocolate here.